NormandaleWells/CSn/Pseudocode.md

 ## Pseudocode

 This page discusses the pseudocode used for code examples throughout the site.

 The pseudocode used here is not a formal language, but should be understandable to anyone with a semester or two of coursework that involved writing code.

-The documentation here is really a set of conventions.
+Unlike most pseudocode languages, the one used here is strongly typed.
+I originally tried using a language that used implied or inferred types, with naming conventions to make the code easier to read, but I found that to be untenable once I started to write abstract data types.

+There is, however,
+one convention that is an important part of the type system used here: any type with a single-letter name is a type parameter of the given function or class;
+that is, it denotes a generic type.

+Requirements of type parameters
+(what C++ would call type traits or concepts) are implicit in the code.
+For example, if two items of type `T` are compared in a function, it can be inferred that items of type `T` must be comparable.

 ### Types

-Data types within collections will generally not be specified.
-Any necessary functionality will be documented (e.g. "the elements of `A` must be comparable").
-Collection types have a `.type` property that can be used to get the type of data stored in the collection.
-All elements of a collection will have the same type.
+Scalar types used here

-Scalar types will, when appropriate, be typed as `integer`, `float`, `boolean`, or `string`, with the obvious meaning.
+include `integer`, `float`, `boolean`, and `string`, with the obvious meaning.

-There is also a scalar type `index` which can be used to indicate an array index.
-The `index` type has a special value `invalid` which indicates an invalid index.
-I would expect that most language implementations would use -1 as that special value.
+Arrays are indicated with `[]` after the type name, as in `int[]` or `T[]`, where the latter is an array of some generic type.
+The size of an array is fixed
+at the time it is created,
+and there is a `length`
+property that returns that size.

+There is a special scalar type called `index` which is used for indexing arrays.
+This type has a special value
+`invalid` which indicates an
+invalild index.

+Abstract data types are defined using the keyword `class`, similar to Java or C++.
+Classes may have three
+types of members:
+data, functions, and nested classes.
+Data members and nested classes are assumed to be private;
+member functions are assumed to be public.
+Access to class members is done via the `.` operator, e.g. `obj.func()`.

+(Yes, I realize it is traditional to call member functions of a class "methods", but to paraphrase Shakespeare, a function by any name is still a function, so let's just call them that, shall we?)

+The language also makes an explicit distinction between objects and pointers to objects, using & to denote a pointer.
+Accessing a class member through a pointer still uses the `.` operator, not the C/C++-style `->`.
+However, in order not to get bogged down in issues of memory management, we assume the presence of a garbage collector.

-### Variable names
+### Naming conventions

-Variables whose names begin with an uppercase character are arrays or other collections, and those with names beginning with lowercase characters are scalars or aggregates.
-Collections and aggregates may have properties, specified using dot notation, e.g. A.length or node.next.
-The available properties for a type will be enumerated in the accompanying discussion of that type, along with their meaning.
-Property names will begin with a lowercase letter.

-Arrays are indexed using `[]`.

-Variable names for aggregate types (e.g. the Node type used by linked lists) will begin with a lowercase character, mainly because these are often also used as properties of a collection type (e.g. List.first).

-Function names begin with a lowercase character.

-Multiple words within a variable or function name will be separated by underscores (e.g. min_index).
-The language-specific implementations will, of course, follow the standard conventions for that language (e.g. camelCase for names in Java code).
+In general, every "word" of a variable or function name begins with a lower-case letter, and the words are separated by underscores: e.g. `i`, `counter`, `num_items`.

+Class names are camel-cased,
+starting with upper-case characters.
+As noted above, single-character type names are a special case;
+they're used to denote
+type parameters.

+The language-specific code provided here uses the conventions generally used for that language.

 ### Operators

-The usual arithmetic operators are available: `+`, `-`, `/`, `*`, and `%` (where the last indicates a modulus operation).
+The usual arithmetic operators are available:
+`+`, `-`, `/`, `*`, and `%`
+(where the last indicates a modulus operation).
 Integer division rounds toward `-infinity`.

+Also, the usual comparison and logical operators are available:
+`=`, `!=`, `<`, `>`, `<=`, `>=`, `&&`, `||`, and `!`.

+At this writing, I foresee no need to use operator overloading, despite its occasional notational convenience.

 ### Statement blocks